wallel/spring-learning/spring-security-jwt-auth/ReadMe.md

         * ServerAuthenticationEntryPoint ->handle when need authentication
         * ServerAccessDeniedHandler->handle when authenticate error

 *  see "/api/test/login", an example of login handler

+* add a new WebExceptionHandler with Order(-2) to handle exceptions  your self

+    * auto config WebExceptionHandler
+        1. order=-1, DefaultErrorWebExceptionHandler
+        2. order=0,  WebFluxResponseStatusExceptionHandler